Sohaib-Mohiuddin/comp216w25/week9-10/README.md

 ## Generating OpenSSL Certificate and Key (Week 10)

+Note: If OpenSSL is not installed, you must go to the [OpenSSL website](https://www.openssl.org/) and download the appropriate version for your operating system.
+OpenSSL is available to download for Windows and is already installed on most Linux distributions.

 ```bash
 openssl req -new -x509 -days 365 -nodes -out server.crt -keyout server.key
 ```